cedricpradalier/ros_task_manager/README.md

 The complete documentation is available on: https://hal.archives-ouvertes.fr/hal-01435823

+For a quick start, it is recommanded to look at the [turtlesim application](https://github.com/cedricpradalier/ros_task_manager/tree/master/src/task_manager_turtlesim) sample, and in particular the [mission definition](https://github.com/cedricpradalier/ros_task_manager/tree/master/src/task_manager_turtlesim/missions) in python.

 Developing a complete robotic system often requires combining multiple behaviours into a complex decision grid, with elements running in sequence or in parallel, eventually interrupting each others.
 To solve this 'age-old'